 Once the driver accepts a ride request and until the driver drops off the passenger, Uber and Lyft both offer a $1 million liability insurance policy.
 They also offer uninsured/underinsured motorist bodily injury coverage and contingent comprehensive and collision coverage.

-Get Help From a Washington Lyft and Uber Accident Lawyer
+Get Help From a Seattle Lyft and Uber Accident Lawyer

 Whether you were a passenger in an Uber or Lyft, or a ridesharing vehicle hit you, give Menzer Law Firm a call.
 We handle Lyft and Uber accidents in Seattle, King County, and elsewhere in Washington.
 We will guide you through the insurance claim process against the at-fault driver’s insurance, and when appropriate, against Uber or Lyft’s policy.